Multiple home owner grant

-You will find out the grant amount they are applying for when they provide you with their Application for Home Owner Grant - Eligible Occupants (FIN 68) (PDF).
+You will find out the grant amount they are applying for when they provide you with their Application for Home Owner Grant - Eligible Occupant (FIN 68) (PDF).

-The property taxes attributed to your eligible occupants depend on the value or size of their residence and the lease agreement or rights that are in place for your building or land.
+The property taxes attributed to your eligible occupants depend on the value or size of their residence and the lease agreement or rights that are in place for your building or property.